Lunar Time in General Relativity: The Barycentric Coordinate Time

 The concept of the relativistic time scales and reference coordinate systems was a matter of intensive theoretical discussion at various working groups, conferences and meetings of the IAU starting more than three decades ago (see, for example, \citep{bk_1990,sofbrum1991,guinot1995,capitaine1997}).
 The various technical issues were settled at meetings of several IAU working groups, where corresponding resolutions on time scales and reference systems had been formulated.
 The resolutions were finally adopted at the IAU General Assembly in 2000 \citep{iau2000} and are fully described in \citep{soffel2003}.

 The primary astronomical time scale is Barycentric Coordinate Time $t:=$ TCB ({\it Temps-Coordonn\'ee Barycentrique}) of the solar system.
-It is a uniform time that is conceptually equivalent to the proper time measured by a set of fictitious observers at rest with respect to the solar system barycenter with the gravitational field of all bodies of the solar system being completely removed, and with {\it Syst\'{e}me International} (SI) seconds as the basic unit.
-In the language of general relativity this configuration is known as asymptotically-flat Minkowskian spacetime \citep{kopeikin_2011book}.
+It is a uniform time, {flowing at a constant rate, conceptually equivalent to the proper time measured by synchronized clocks of a set of fictitious observers at rest with respect to the solar system barycenter, with the gravitational field of all bodies of the solar system completely removed. {\it Syst\'{e}me International} (SI) second is the basic unit \citep{kopeikin_2011book,Soffel_2013book}.
+In the language of general relativity this configuration is known as asymptotically-flat Minkowskian spacetime \citep{mtw}.}

 TCB is defined as the independent argument of the relativistic equations of motion of solar system bodies referred to the Barycentric Celestial Reference System (BCRS).
 The solutions of these equations for the coordinates and velocities of the bodies are given either analytically \citep{Kudryavtsev-2016a,Kudryavtsev-2016b} or tabulated numerically \citep{INPOP_2020,DE440_2021AJ} in the form of the solar system ephemerides \citep{Fienga_2024LRR}.
 To the extent that the effects of the gravitational field of the Milky Way and other galaxies can be considered negligibly small and not sensible in the dynamics of the solar system bodies, the BCRS can be considered as a global inertial coordinate system.